Police: 2 killed in shooting at IHOP in Alabama

-An employee and a customer at an IHOP restaurant in northern Alabama were killed in a shooting that also injured another employee.
+An employee and a customer at an IHOP restaurant in northern Alabama were killed in a Wednesday night shooting that also injured another employee.

 Huntsville Police Lt.
 Michael Johnson told news outlets the shooting happened shortly before 10 p.m.
 Wednesday after a male customer argued with a male employee about a food order.

+"He was upset over some angle of service," Johnson told The Associated Press.

 The customer went outside and returned with a pistol and started shooting.
-Johnson says one employee died and the other employee was taken to a hospital with injuries did not appear to be life threatening.
+One employee died and the other employee was taken to a hospital with injuries did not appear to be life threatening, Johnson said.

-Johnson says the customer was also fatally shot.
-Police didn't immediately know who killed him.

 Digital Access For Only $0.99